 Still, I highly recommend this anthology to fans of horror and suspense.
 It’s a great read.

 A review for Brilliant Disguise – Book One Charlie McClung Mysteries

 With its undercurrent of menace, this is a novel that chimes with our times.

-A recent review for Just Her Poetry
+One of the recent reviews for Just Her Poetry

 A recent review for Little Tea